xavdid/website/posts/my-ic-readme/index.md

 ## Weaknesses

 - I tend to program "by feel".
 If a test reports an off-by-one error, I'll tweak a line and re-run the tests.
 If that works, great!
 If it doesn't...
 I'll try, try again.
 If that doesn't clear it up, I'll actually read the code and make the correct fix.
 - I'm quick to suggest re-writing existing code, especially if I don't understand it well or think I can modernize it.
-As my manager/PM, you'll probably need to talk me down from this at least once.
+As my manager/PM, you'll probably need to talk me down from this occasionally.
 - Because I spend so much time on Slack helping others, my raw code output is often less than that of my peers.
 This is usually a net win for the team, but is something to take into consideration if we need a lot of code written quickly.
 - I'm optimistic - this serves me well in life, but poorly when estimating how long projects will take.
 - I'm a horrible speller.
 These days, computers usually cover for me, but they can only get you so far.
-- I sometimes get compulsively distracted by Reddit/Twitter/Slack and need to take a computer break.
+- I sometimes get compulsively distracted by Reddit/Twitter/Slack and get stuck in a loop.
+Taking a computer break usually fixes it.

-## What Drives Me

-This section is more of the "why".
-Jump to [How I Work](#how-i-work) for some of the "how".

-### Helping

-My biggest motivation comes from knowing I have helped someone.

-In a product org, this typically means talking with the beneficiaries of whatever it is I help make.
-That could be our company's end-users, internal stakeholders, or strangers who rely on my open source packages.
-This isn't a strict requirement for my job, but I'm most gratified (and as a result, motivated) when I know how others have benefited from my work.
-At Zapier, I make a point to hear from our [developers](https://www.youtube.com/watch?v=Vhh_GeBPOhs) via help tickets, [community](https://community.zapier.com/developer-discussion-13), and [StackOverflow](https://stackoverflow.com/users/1825390/xavdid).

-For managers, pointing me towards examples where I've had direct, beneficial impact on coworkers can help energize me out of a slump.
-For coworkers, an occasional DM letting me know that I helped you never fails to make my day.

-### Learning

-I am the very definition of a "lifelong learner"; I love to learn about the world just for the sake of it.
-Sometimes, this is even useful for work purposes!

-I learn best by _doing_.
-Being able to try it out for myself will yield much better results than attending a lecture or watching a video.
-When I read technical books, I'll catalogue new info in [Obsidian](https://obsidian.md/), the app that most closely mirrors how my brain works.

-### Teaching

-I am energized by teaching; I get a lot of gratification from helping someone understand something new.

-Sometimes, this is direct action (like answering [StackOverflow](https://stackoverflow.com/users/1825390/xavdid) questions, pairing, or mentoring; see below).
-Other times, it's educational documents/guides that I throw into the ether, like my [Advent of Code tutorials](https://github.com/xavdid/advent-of-code/tree/main/solutions/2020/day_1) (which I'm very proud of).
-Answering questions in Slack is basically tiny teaching, so that's why I enjoy it so much.

-### Exploring Technical Interests

-I don't usually work on projects relating to the topics in this list.
-When I do, it's a fun bonus!
-In no particular order:

-- Dynamically generating/transforming code
-- Type systems
-- Creating CLI tools
-- Learning a new technology or programming language
-- Organizing and cataloguing data (especially with [Airtable](https://airtable.com/))

 ## Outside of Work